nikkNizz/Drawish/README.md

 #### Curved line
 Click the [curved line] button.
 You will be able to click on **6 points** of the image through which the bezier curve will pass.
 By moving the handles, you can create any complex curved shape.
+Supports dotted line: "Options -> Dot lines".
 To confirm the drawing, click a point on the image.
 [video](https://drive.google.com/file/d/1sRTAQ8MWXeTsjSYYcyFzLdEWoPF3-TAZ/view?usp=sharing)

 #### Connected curves
 Click the [connected curves] button.
 Click **four** points of the image to draw the first curve, then click on **two** points to create more curves.
+Supports dotted line: "Options -> Dot lines".
 [video](https://drive.google.com/file/d/1HAuOjxhacs0KzekiKnL53k9hrXIMokUr/view?usp=sharing)

 #### Color management